viniciusgerevini/godot-aseprite-wizard/README.md

 Godot is using the cached resource.
 Open another SpriteFrame and then re-open the affected one.
 You should see the newest version.

 This issue will only show outdated resources in the editor.
 When running the project you will always see the newest changes.

-### Files imported by the importer are bigger than the ones imported using the Wizard.

-The sprite sheet file (png) used in the resource is created by Aseprite, outside Godot Editor.
-Because of that, the plugin needs to trigger a file system scan to import this file.

-However, the scan operation is asynchronous and it can't be used in the importer.
-We implemented a fallback method but, unfortunately, it creates bigger resource files.

-Until we find an alternative way, the importer will create bigger files.
-To prevent it from generating resources for Aseprite files saved in your project folder, leave it disabled in the configuration screen or add a `.gdignore` file to the folder containing the `*.aseprite` files.

 ### Big files issue (Image width cannot be greater than 16384px)